district10/blog/_posts/post-0001-pandoc-readme.md

     ---
     title:  'This is the title: it contains a colon'
     author:
-    - name: Author One
+    - Author One
-      affiliation: University of Somewhere
-    - name: Author Two
+    - Author Two
-      affiliation: University of Nowhere
     tags: [nothing, nothingness]
     abstract: |
       This is the abstract.